top of page

 Quail

-The quail is a small pretty bird.
+The quail is a small, pretty bird.
 They get to be an average of 3.5 ounces.
-They lay small speckled eggs and are primarily table birds but you might also sell the fertilized eggs to hatch.
+They lay small, speckled eggs and are primarily table birds but you might also sell the fertilized eggs for others to hatch locally.
 You can have a fair amount of quail since they are so small.
 Quail are also known to be fairly hardy birds so they don't tend to get sick often.
-As a speciality bird you might be able to find a local chef to sell direct too and make a nice profit.
+As a specialty bird, you might be able to find a local chef to sell directly to and make a nice profit.

 Rabbits

 Small and a great option for small spaces.
 There are many options to choose from when deciding on a breed.
-Rabbits give birth to multiple offspring (up to 15 in 4-6 weeks) and grow fast, so be sure to plan ahead to provide enough room.
-Raising rabbits for meat is most common, but some rabbits are also raised for fiber.
+Rabbits give birth to multiple offspring (up to 15 in 4-6 weeks) and grow fast, so be sure to plan to provide enough room for them.
+Raising rabbits for meat is most common, but some rabbits are also raised for fiber or to sell for stock so others can raise rabbits.

 Chickens

-This is a pretty standard animal to put on this list.
-Chickens are easy to find at your local feed store or by hatching chickens yourself.
+This is a pretty standard animal to put on this list and definitely the gateway animal to farming.
+Chickens are easy to find at your local feed store, by hatching chickens yourself, or by finding other specialty birds locally.
 You can raise chickens for meat or eggs or both.
 Selling chicken eggs can be relatively easy and profitable.
 They are very easy to care for just remember to protect them from predators.
 Raising chickens for meat or eggs can also provide some extra income for your small farm without a lot of overhead.

 Check out these chicken breeds for colorful egg production.